ngjunsiang/laymansguide-src/season6/issue068/issue068.md

 ## The new model: cost-per-click (CPC)

 Early CPC models literally just counted clicks on a link and invoiced you accordingly.
 As the number of advertisers buying ads rocketed, the publishers switched to an auction model: highest bidder wins.
-This disadvantaged smaller companies, who had much smaller advertising budgets, and could not outcompete the big ad-buyers on price.
+This disadvantaged smaller companies, who had much smaller advertising budgets, and could not out-compete the big ad-buyers on price.

 Google (back then still a tiny company) saw this and introduced one change to it, inspired by its search engine algorithm: if an ad with a lower bid got more clicks than ads with higher bids, it could climb the ranking ladder.